 Lydia and Bel have been best friends for years, from wild teenage days all the way through to motherhood.
 Bel becomes pregnant by accident and has a fraught relationship with daughter Freya, while Lydia and love-of-her-life Mac, after failed fertility treatment, choose to adopt.
 Gorgeous toddler Chloe challenges them more than either of them had ever expected and as a teenager her behaviour escalates increasingly out of control, pushing their marriage, and Lydia and Bel's relationship, to breaking point.

-A modern tragedy.
 A harrowing and heart-breaking story of the splinters that can tear mothers and daughters, husbands and wives - and friends - apart.

 Praise for Cath Staincliffe:

 'Harrowing and humane.
 A real knockout' Ian Rankin

 'It's always exciting to see a writer get better and better and Cath Staincliffe is doing just that' Val McDermid